gillian-guide/gillian-guide.github.io/docs/en/optimization.md

             - **NVIDIA**: A Maxwell (GeForce 800 series) GPU or newer, plus GTX 745, GTX 750 and GTX 750 Ti.
                 - GeForce 810M, GeForce 820M, GeForce 825M, GTX 870M, GTX 880M, GeForce 910M and GeForce 920M are not supported.
             - **AMD**: A GCN4 (RX400 series and Vega series) (i)GPU or newer.
             - **Intel**: A Skylake (6th generation Intel Core CPUs) iGPU or newer.
 All Arc GPUs are supported.
-Select iGPUs may be limited to Legacy 1.10.1.
+Select iGPUs may be limited to Legacy.
             - **Mac**: An Intel Mac with support for Vulkan 1.3 (check manually by opening the command prompt and typing `vulkaninfo`).

         If you're don't fall under the list, check the Legacy tab. **This list only applies to Windows.**